ciotto/css-html-js-minify/README.md

     --tests          Run all built-in Unit Tests, report and exit.
     --hash           Add SHA1 HEX-Digest 11chars Hash to Filenames.
     --gzip           GZIP Minified files as '*.gz'.
 CSS/JS Only.
+    --comments       Keep Comments, CSS/HTML Only.
+    --overwrite      Force overwrite all in-place (Not Recommended)

 CSS-HTML-JS-Minify:
 Takes a file or folder full path string and process all CSS/HTML/JS found.